Sara Brand, PhD

 An active member of the entrepreneurial ecosystem to support gender diversity, Sara is a founding investor in the Rising Tide Fund, advisor to DivInc., and steering committee member of Women@Austin.
 She also serves the consumer health and sustainable consumer sectors as advisor to Texas Health Catalyst at the Dell Medical School, mentor for CleanTech Open and as an active speaker on the topic.

-*** Dr. Brand will be a Featured Speaker at Health Tech Austin's Personalized Medicine Summit in July.
+*** Dr. Brand will be a Featured Speaker at Health Tech Austin's Personalized Medicine Summit on July 12th.

 HTA - Tell us about your personal/professional background?